Is your dog’s urine ruining your lawn?

 Here is a list of acceptable protein sources for your dog:

 - Egg whites

-The best food for your dog is always one that is high in protein, moderate in carbohydrates and fat, and contains a sufficient amount of vitamins and nutrients to keep it healthy and happy.
+The best food for your dog is always one that is high in quality protein, moderate in carbohydrates and fat, and contains a sufficient amount of vitamins and nutrients to keep them healthy and happy.

 If you aren’t sure if your current dog food brand is providing sufficient nutrition to your dog, consult with your veterinarian for food recommendations based on its unique exercise needs and breed standards.

 Why a Change in Diet Will Not Always Help Prevent Lawn Burn

 While you can feed your dog a low protein, high carbohydrate diet in an effort to raise pH levels in its urine, this may not be good for its overall health.

 Active and young dogs need a sufficient amount of protein to keep their energy levels high.